sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap

+<<-325	Maximum Size Subarray Sum Equals k    		47.0%	Medium
+prefix sum and using hashmap. only need to store the first index.
+->>

 <<-353	Design Snake Game    		34.9%	Medium
 given a grid. the snake is initially at (0,0) with length=1. given an array of food at (ri,ci). snake eat the food, get one point and increase length by 1.